side-projects-42/Resource-Store-2/Container/NZKAS/jenkins.io/content/blog/2015/2015-08-13-update-wiki-and-issue-tracker-outage.md

 For our issue tracker, that means that issues JENKINS-29432 to JENKINS-29468 were lost, as well as comments posted from about July 15 12:20 PM to July 17 2 AM (UTC).
 We know this thanks to the [jenkinsci-issues](http://groups.google.com/group/jenkinsci-issues/topics) mailing list where the lost issues and comments can be looked up for reposting.

-We unfortunately don't have such a record from our wiki.
+We unfortunately don’t have such a record from our wiki.